oschwengers/referenceseeker/README.md

 For resulting candidates ReferenceSeeker subsequently computes ANI values picking genomes meeting community standard thresholds (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by ANI and conserved DNA.
-Additionally, ReferenceSeeker can use MeDuSa (Bosi, Donati et al. 2015) to scaffold contigs based on the 20 most suitable reference genomes.

 The reasoning for subsequent calculations of both ANI and conserved DNA values is that Mash distance values correlate well with ANI values for closely